ChisholmKyle/ArduinoCMake/README.md

 - picocom (Unix-like OS only)

-Installing [Arduino](https://www.arduino.cc/en/Main/Software) for your system is easy, but other prerequisites may be more difficult.
-The instructions below may be followed below to use *nix-like development tools and environments.
+First install [Arduino](https://www.arduino.cc/en/Main/Software) for your system.
+Installation for other prerequisites are described below.

 ### Linux (Debian 8)